Trupanion: PHI Direct and Furkin

 In 2021, Trupanion introduced two new pet insurance products, namely PHI Direct and Furkin.

-These insurance offerings were specifically launched in Canada and are designed to provide pet medical coverage through online platforms, offering various price points to cater to different needs and budgets.
+These insurance offerings were specifically launched in Canada and were designed to provide pet medical coverage through online platforms, offering various price points to cater to different needs and budgets.

 Recognition and Company Culture

 In 2010, The Seattle Times Company recognized Trupanion as Seattle's 'Most Pet-Friendly Company,' noting its policy allowing employees to bring pets to work and the provision of an on-site dog walking service.

 Additionally, The Seattle Times recognized Trupanion with the 'Most Unusual Perk' title for offering employees the option to insure their pets with a $0 deductible.
 In the Best of KOMO Communities survey conducted by KOMO News, Trupanion was awarded both 'Best Place to Work' and 'Best Local Business' accolades.

 In 2011, The Huffington Post recognized Trupanion as one of nine companies in the nation that promote a healthy work-life balance for their employees.
 Notable companies on the list included Google, Netflix, and Zappos.

-Furthermore, on August 9, 2012, The Puget Sound Business Journal announced Washington's Best Workplaces at Safeco Field in Seattle and honored Trupanion with the Washington's Best Workplaces 2012 Large Company Bronze Medal.
+On August 9, 2012, The Puget Sound Business Journal announced Washington's Best Workplaces at Safeco Field in Seattle and honored Trupanion with the Washington's Best Workplaces 2012 Large Company Bronze Medal.